pdflexer/pdflexer/docs/image_extraction.md

 Image extraction is largely completed excluding several specialized colorspaces.
 Long term goal is to allow easy image extraction and modification scenarios (replace image, downsize image, etc).

+Gaps:

+- Colorspaces:
+  - /ICCBased
+  - /Separation
+- Filters / encodings:
+  - /JBIG2Decode
+  - /JPXDecode (works by using ImageSharp under some circumstances)
+  - /DCTDecode (works by using ImageSharp under some circumstances)

 ```csharp
 // get all chars
 using var doc = PdfDocument.Open(data);